emmercm/www/src/blog/changing-a-git-commit-message.md

 #
 ```

-Make the intended update, such as correcting the commit message to "Added JavaScript", then save and exit the editor.
-This will rewrite the commit, evident by the different commit hash:
+We didn't update the stylesheet in this commit, we added some JavaScript.
+Change the commit message to "Added JavaScript", then save and exit the editor.
+This will rewrite the commit, as evidenced by the different commit hash:

 ```shell
 $ git log --oneline